 But flips are not nearly as easy as they appear, though they can be a great money-maker if done right.
 They demand a tremendous amount of attention to detail, self-control, and just the right amount of flexibility for the inevitable twists and turns of every project.

 Interested in taking a rundown house and turning it into a beautiful home?
+Keep reading to get some real estate investment advice for beginners.

 Here are 10 tips for a successful fix and flip from the people who have seen thousands of them: